trevordbunch/cis411_lab2/labreports/LAB_Template.md

 > Example: ![Successful Build](../ex/trevordbunch_lab2_01.png)
 - [ ] Embed _using markdown_ a screenshot of your successful build and deployment to Heroku of your project (with the circleci interface).
 > Example: ![Successful Build](../ex/trevordbunch_lab2_02.png)
+- [ ] Copy your mutation from your graphql instance here:
 - [ ] Answer the **4** questions below.
 - [ ] Submit a Pull Request to cis411_lab4_CD and provide the URL of that Pull Request in Canvas as your URL submission.